By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- Housing starts climbed 5.7% in April, the Census Bureau stated.
+- The trade deficit widened in August, the Census Bureau stated.

-- Eurostat reported that industrial production fell by 0.3% in the euro area in March.
+- Eurostat found that producer prices dropped 0.5% in the euro area in August.

-- Brexit, Italian debt dynamics, and the re-emergence of populism risk tipping Europe back into recession.
+- Brexit, Italian debt dynamics, and a fragile European banking system risk tipping Europe back into recession.

 - Weak stimulus in China thus far is showing little sign of slowing the pace of deceleration.